Santa Maria della Salute, Venice, Italy

 $700.

-Olive Grove II, Beja Portugal
+Olive Grove 1, Beja Portugal

 This is one of a pair of paintings of the olive grove on the grounds of the castle in Beja, Portugal.
 In this painting, the trees are painted as masses of light and shadow, and some leaves are added afterward to create the impression of leafiness.
 The other is painted differently.